Skip to content

 Press Release

-James Cohan is pleased to present an exhibition of video works by the groundbreaking artist Bill Viola, on view at 291 Grand Street from November 9 through December 21, 2024.
+James Cohan is pleased to present The Raft, an exhibition of video works by the groundbreaking artist Bill Viola, on view at 291 Grand Street from November 9 through December 21, 2024.
 This is the late artist’s ninth solo exhibition at James Cohan.
-The gallery will host an opening reception on Saturday, November 9 from 4-6 PM to honor Viola's life and legacy.
-Renowned media arts scholar and curator John G. Hanhardt will give remarks.
+The gallery will host an opening reception on Saturday, November 9 from 4-6 PM.
+Renowned media arts scholar and curator John G. Hanhardt will give remarks at 4 PM, paying tribute to Viola's life and legacy.

 Bill Viola (1951-2024) was a pioneer in the fields of new media, video, and installation art.
 For over 50 years his visionary environments, defined by immersive video and soundscapes, focused on the fundamental human experiences of birth, death, and the unfolding of consciousness.
 Viola also drew great inspiration from spiritual traditions, including Zen Buddhism, Islamic Sufism, and Christian mysticism.
 By slowing down his images, Viola shifted viewers’ sense of perception and awareness to reveal the inner world.